gadmm/lyx-unstable/README.md

 * Smooth scrolling.
 * Option to invert colors (i.e. dark color theme). (#8325)
+* Improve the drawing of many math insets.
 * Better display for High-dpi screens: lines and drawings are now proportional to the zoom level.
 * Better display for Low-dpi screens: lines and drawings are now antialiased.